anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: All serious daring starts from within.
+Quote: If you want a thing done well, do it yourself.

-By: Harriet Beecher Stowe
+By: Napoleon